YunoHost/doc/backup.md

 #### Restoring during the postinstall

 One specific feature is the ability to restore a full archive *instead* of the postinstall step.
 This makes it useful when you want to reinstall a system entirely from an existing backup.
 To be able to do this, you will need to upload the archive on the server and place it in `/home/yunohost.backup/archives`.
-Then, instead of `yunohost tools postinstall` you can run:
+Then, **instead of** `yunohost tools postinstall` you can run:

 ```bash
 yunohost backup restore <archivename>
 ```

-Note: If your archive isn't in /home/yunohost.backup/archives, you can specify where it is like this :
+Note: If your archive isn't in `/home/yunohost.backup/archives`, you can specify where it is like this :

 ```bash
 yunohost backup restore /path/to/<archivename>